 Ober-Bessinger Pforte, Lich

-Currently, it is a pilgrim hostel, but other people can stay there overnight.
+Currently, Ober-Bessinger Pforte is used as a pilgrim hostel, but it also accommodates other guests who wish to stay overnight.

 Take a look at my Instagram page for more updates about German architecture.